 America loves watching Chip and Joanna Gaines renovate houses on their hit HGTV show, Fixer Upper.
 But it’s not all shiplap and sunny windows in Waco, Texas.
-During their time on air, Chip and Joanna have weathered many controversies and scandals.
+During their time on air, Chip and Joanna have weathered many scandals.
 Check out the biggest Fixer Upper controversies that have hit the HGTV stars.
+(You may look at Chip differently after reading about the scandal on page 9.)

 1. Critics claim that ‘Fixer Upper’ is ‘fake’